alan-turing-institute/data-safe-haven/docs/how_to_guides/user_guides/user-guide.md

 ### :unlock: Access CodiMD

-You can access CodiMD from the `CodiMD` icon on the Work Resources page.
+You can access CodiMD from an internet browser from the Linux Data Science Desktop using the desktop shortcut.

 Login with your long-form username `firstname.lastname@<username domain>` and `password`.